Two-dimensional bound excitons in real space and Landau quantization space: A comparative study: Main Results

 where the expectation value $\langle r_{nl}^2\rangle$ is with respect to the zero-field eigenstate~\cite{S.N.Walck}.
 The rms radius is related to $\sigma_{nl}$ as $r_{nl}=\sqrt{\langle r_{nl}^2\rangle}=\frac{\sqrt{8m_r\sigma_{nl}}}{e}$ and can be used to estimate the spatial extent of the exciton wavefunctions.
 By using the zero-field wavefunction $\Psi_{nl}(\boldsymbol r)$, we calculate $\langle r_{nl}^2\rangle$ as

 From $\langle r_{nl}^2\rangle$, the diamagnetic coefficient $\sigma_{nl}$ and rms radius $r_{nl}$ can be calculated, with the results listed in Table~\ref{table1}.
-We see that both $\sigma_{nl}$ and $r_{nl}$ increase for the higher exciton state $nl$, reflecting the stronger diamagnetic behavior and larger rms radius.
-For comparison, in Table~\ref{table1}, we also list the experimental data for the $1s$, $2s$ and $3s$ exciton states in monolayer WSe$_2$~\cite{A.V.Stier2018}.
-We find that the theoretical results agree well with the experimental results, demonstrating the validity of the exciton model as well as the chosen parameters.
-In addition, we note that $\sigma_{1s}$ and $r_{1s}$ are close to those reported in monolayer WS$_2$ experiments~\cite{A.V.Stier2016b}.
+We see that both $\sigma_{nl}$ and $r_{nl}$ increase for the higher exciton states, reflecting the stronger diamagnetic behavior and larger rms radius.

 Another route to calculate the diamagnetic shift is from the average energy of the $nl$ and $n,-l$ states subtracting the zero-field energy~\cite{D.V.Tuan2025},